kornelski/rust-lcms2/README.md

     }
 ```

-See `examples` dir and [LCMS2 documentation PDF](http://www.littlecms.com/LittleCMS2.7%20API.pdf) for more info.

-To apply ICC profile in JPEG:
+To apply an ICC profile from a JPEG:

 ```rust
 if b"ICC_PROFILE\0" == &app2_marker_data[0..12] {